 Other areas of concern included “the continuing threat of a walkout by security guards and a scheduled student demonstration against the Viet Nam war that could bring quick, repressive police action.”

 About 300 of the 1,000 security guards at Expo 67 left their post on April 27, 1967, demanding higher pay.
-They were persuaded to return, but there were rumours of another group of 150 staging another walkout in the days to come.
+They were persuaded to return, but there were rumours of another group of 150 guards staging a separate walkout in the days to come.

 “The guards get $2.35 an hour and are due for a 12-cent raise May 1,” reads the Star story.